I'm a member

 Printer Friendly Version

-DESCRIPTIONUltrasound markers can potentially increase the sensitivity of biochemical measures for first trimester detection of Down syndrome.
+Ultrasound markers can potentially increase the sensitivity of biochemical measures for first trimester detection of Down syndrome.
 Nuchal translucency (NT) refers to the ultrasound detection of subcutaneous edema in the fetal neck between weeks 10 and 13 of gestation.
 Fetal nasal bone examination involves ultrasound assessment at 11-14 weeks’ gestation to identify the presence or absence of the nasal bone.

 Definitive diagnosis of Down syndrome and other chromosomal abnormalities requires amniocentesis or chorionic villus sampling (CVS), both of which are invasive procedures that carry a risk of miscarriage estimated at 0.5% to 1%.
 Because of this risk, before biochemical screening existed, diagnosis was generally only offered to women 35 years or older, for whom the risk of the procedure approximated the risk of Down syndrome.
 However, the majority of babies with Down syndrome are born from mothers younger than 35 years, even though the mothers are at lower individual risk.
 This situation created interest in developing less-invasive screening programs based on assessment of serum markers that have shown associations with Down syndrome.
 In the late 1980s, biochemical screening at 16 weeks' gestation was developed and began to be offered to all pregnant women.
 Biochemical screening consists of maternal serum measurements of alpha-fetoprotein, human chorionic gonadotropin, and unconjugated estriol (i.e., triple screen).
 More recently, there has been the option of a fourth marker, inhibin-A (quadruple screen).
 The triple screen identifies approximately 69% of Down syndrome pregnancies and the quadruple screen 81%, both at a 5% false-positive rate.
 This false-positive rate refers to the proportion of all tests administered that are falsely positive at the cutoff point that produces that particular value of sensitivity.
 Among women who test positive, only about 2% actually have a fetus with Down syndrome.

 There has also been interest in ultrasound markers to improve the accuracy of biochemical screening.
 One potential marker is fetal nuchal translucency.
 This refers to the ultrasound detection of subcutaneous edema in the fetal neck, and is measured as the maximal thickness of the sonolucent zone between the inner aspect of the fetal skin and the outer aspect of the soft tissue overlying the cervical spine or the occipital bone.
-In the early 1990s, screening studies of pregnant women reported an association between increased nuchal translucency in the first trimester of pregnancy (10–13 weeks of gestation) and chromosomal defects, most commonly Down syndrome, but also trisomy 18 and 13.
+In the early 1990s, screening studies of pregnant women reported an association between increased nuchal translucency in the first trimester of pregnancy (10–13 weeks of gestation) and chromosomal defects, most commonly Down syndrome (trisomy 21), but also trisomy 18 and 13.
 Nuchal translucency could be done alone as a first-trimester screen, or in combination with the maternal serum markers free beta subunit of human chorionic gonadotropin (B-hCG) and pregnancy-associated plasma protein-A (PAPP-A).
 These are different serum markers than those used in the second-trimester triple or quadruple screen.

 Another potential ultrasound marker is fetal nasal bone examination.
 The technique for assessing the nasal bone using ultrasound involves viewing the fetal face longitudinally and exactly in the midline.
 The nasal bone synostosis resembles a thin echogenic line within the bridge of the nose.
 The nasal bones are considered to be present if this line is more echogenic than the overlying skin and absent if the echogenicity is the same or less than the skin, or if it is not visible.
 The absence of fetal nasal bone is considered to be a positive test result, indicating an increased risk of Down syndrome.
 In some cases, the sonographer will not be able to visualize the nasal area of the fetus’s face and thus cannot make a determination of the presence or absence of nasal bone.
-The inability to visualize the nasal bone is regarded as an unsuccessful examination rather than a positive test result.
-Fetal nasal bone examination can be done from 11 weeks to just before 14 weeks’ gestation.
-It is sometimes recommended that, if the nasal bone is absent on ultrasound done between 11 and 12 weeks’ gestation, a second examination be done one week later.
+The inability to visualize the nasal bone is regarded as an unsuccessful examination, rather than a positive test result.
+Fetal nasal bone examination can be done from 11 weeks to just before 14 weeks of gestation.
+It is sometimes recommended that, if the nasal bone is absent on ultrasound done between 11 and 12 weeks of gestation, a second examination be done two weeks later.
 Fetal nasal bone assessment can be done along with nuchal translucency, or in the second step of a two-stage screen for cases that are borderline using other first-trimester markers.

 POLICYFirst-trimester screening for detection of Down syndrome incorporating maternal serum markers and measurement of fetal nuchal translucency may be considered medically necessary for women who are adequately counseled and desire information on the risk of having a child with Down syndrome.